-It sounds like the perfect arrangement but it can be difficult to have your parents or in-laws in your home, especially if you have been living on your own for some years so here are some tips for living with older relatives.
+It sounds like the perfect arrangement but it can be difficult to have your parents or in-laws in your home, especially if you have been living on your own for some years so here are some tips for living with older relatives, and taking care of them too.

 Give them their own space

 If you have a house big enough it will work best if you can carve out a separate space for your relatives, so that you still have some privacy and so that they feel like they have their own space and that they aren't encroaching on yours.
 The dream is an annexe but if you can't stretch to that a bedroom with it's own ensuite is great.
-If you have a spare living area room that you can convert for them to use too that works really well to give everyone privacy and their own space.
+If you have a spare living area room that you can convert for them to use too that works really well to give everyone privacy and their own space, as well as space for any exercise equipment for the elderly.

 Be prepared to make alterations to your home

 Depending upon the age of your relatives when you move in, you might need to prepare to make alterations to your home so that it is accessible to them.
 In the future they might need to use stairlifts at home, they might need an adapted bathroom or doors that can accommodate a wheelchair.
+You will also need to get some exercise equipment for the elderly to keep them active and healthy.
 You'll also need to consider the cost of these adaptations.
 It's all something to keep in mind.

 Be clear on boundaries / expectations